-The quoted passage highlights the irony and contradiction in the character, juxtaposing her role as a hospitable host offering food with that of a predator consuming her guests.
+The quoted passage highlights the irony and contradiction in the ghoulah’s character, juxtaposing her role as a hospitable host offering food with that of a predator consuming her guests.
 This abrupt transformation from host to predator represents a shocking violation of the sacred rules of Arab hospitality and reflects the dual nature of the ghoul/ghoulah and how they cannot be trusted.
 Offering and sharing food traditionally represents building trust and friendship, and the ghoul’s betrayal of this trust makes its act all the more heinous in the eyes of society.
 We also note that food here becomes a turning point in the plot of the story.
 The girl’s observation of the female ghoul eating the hanging young man is a means for her, the mother, and the children to survive.
 In other folktales, food may be a means of survival when the hero succeeds in poisoning the ghoul’s food or uses the idea of food and eating to distract the ghoul and escape, as we will see later in the story of Nuṣṣ Nṣeiṣ.

 When the man woke up and found none of his family in the house, he feared that the ghoulah might have eaten them, so he hid in a storage jar that was in the house.
 The ghoulah came shortly after, and when she found no one in the house, she became very angry and started saying: “I fattened them and didn’t eat them, oh how lovely the redness of their cheeks was.”
 When the woodcutter heard her words, he became very frightened and moved inside the jar.
 The ghoulah sensed the movement, so she struck the jar with her hand, breaking it, and the woodcutter appeared.
-The ghoulah said to him: “You let the woman and children with tender flesh escape and you stayed, you old cursed man?
+The ghoulah said to him: “You let the woman and children with tender flesh escape, and you stayed, you old cursed man?
 From where shall I eat you?”
 He responded: “From my ears that didn’t listen to my wife.”
 So she ate his ears.
 She repeated the question to him, and he answered, saying: “From my legs that didn’t carry me back to my wife,” so she ate his legs.
 And so on, until she had devoured him entirely (29).

 The ending depicts how the ghoulah gradually devours the woodcutter, eating him piece by piece, from his ears to his legs.
 This portrayal can be interpreted as reflecting the folktale narrators’ desire to highlight the deep-rooted fear of ghouls, strangers, or the “other” that is imprinted in the popular consciousness.

-In addition to the values and implications related to the duality of the ghoul and food in the story of The Woodcutter and the Ghoulah there are other implications and cultural loads within its folds.
+In addition to the values and implications related to the duality of the ghoul and food in the story of The Woodcutter and the Ghoulah, there are other implications and cultural loads within its folds.
 These include appreciating the value of work, toil, and effort to secure a living and not relying on others.
-It also teaches that one should be cautious not trust others easily, and think carefully before making decisions.
+It also teaches that one should be cautious, not trust others easily, and think carefully before making decisions.
 The tale also reflects the relationship between man and woman, where we see that the male woodcutter is the dominant figure, the one with the final word and decision despite falling into error.
 This reflects the prevailing values that define the roles of men and women in a patriarchal society.
-We also notice that the hero of the folktale overcomes the ghoul/ghoulah with intelligence and cunning Humans can overcome the forces of evil through their intellect, which distinguishes them from other creatures, even if these forces are supernatural or terrifying.
+We also notice that the hero of the folktale overcomes the ghoul/ghoulah with intelligence and cunning.
+Humans can overcome the forces of evil through their intellect, which distinguishes them from other creatures, even if these forces are supernatural or terrifying.

 Ḥikāyat Nuṣṣ Nṣeiṣ (Half-half or Halvsies)